 - Step 2 | Log into Eagle Online

 - Enter your 6-digit Alternate PIN and click "SUBMIT".
-This is required EVERY TIME you access the add/drop menu.
+This is required every time you access the add/drop menu until you have successfully registered for courses.
 After you are registered for courses, if you need to make an adjustment and can't find/remember your Alternate PIN, you can view it via the link "View Registration Times ..."
 You must select the term first, since this information is term dependent.

 - Step 3 | Adding and Dropping Classes

 - adding (Schedule Planner)

 - adding (Eagle Online)